Sanix-Darker/sanixdk.xyz/content/blogs/vibe-coding-is-a-good-poison.md

 > Look, let me be brutally honest with you.
 I'm a backend engineer.
 I live in the world of databases, APIs, and server logic.
 My natural habitat is the terminal, not the browser.
 And a few days ago, I "redesigned" my website... and it was painful as hell.
 >
-> You see, as a backend engineer, I have a love...hate toxic relationship with CSS.
+> You see, I have a love...hate toxic relationship with CSS.
 Actually, scratch that, it's mostly hate.
 >
 > The first time I tried to center a `<div>`, I spent one full hour on it.
 This was back in late 2016, and I remember thinking, "With that amount of time, I could've finished a project… or at least fixed some of the bugs haunting me in PHP5."
 I'm a simple man: if something does the job, I'm good with it.
 That's why my original website was basically just centered text and some CSS for code snippets.
 No fancy animations, no sparkles... just pure, uncut functionality.
 >